8.2.2 Error bars

 The following pair of plot styles allow datapoints to be plotted with errorbars indicating the uncertainties in either their vertical or horizontal positions:

 Both of these take three columns of input data on 2D plots (or four on 3D plots).
-The first two (or three) of these represent the $x$-, $y$- (and $z$-) coordinates of the central position of each errorbar, while the last represents the uncertainty in either the $x$- and $y$-coordinate.
+The first two (or three) of these represent the -, - (and -) coordinates of the central position of each errorbar, while the last represents the uncertainty in either the - and -coordinate.
 The plot style errorbars is an alias for yerrorbars.
 Additionally, the following plot style allows datapoints to be plotted with both horizontal and vertical errorbars:

-This plot style takes four (or five) columns of data as input, the first two (or three) of which represent the $x$-, $y$- (and $z$-) coordinates of the central position of each errorbar.
-The last but one column gives the uncertainty in the $x$-coordinate, and the last column gives the uncertainty in the $y$-coordinate.
+This plot style takes four (or five) columns of data as input, the first two (or three) of which represent the -, - (and -) coordinates of the central position of each errorbar.
+The last but one column gives the uncertainty in the -coordinate, and the last column gives the uncertainty in the -coordinate.

 The plot style errorrange is an alias of yerrorrange.